gchristov/thecodinglove-kotlinjs/README.md

 SEARCH_PRELOAD_PUBSUB_TOPIC=TOPIC_NAME
 ```
 6. Create a `local-credentials-gcp.json` file at the root of the project with the contents of a new JSON API key for the `firebase-adminsdk` service account.

+## Monitoring

+The project is configured to send all `Throwable`s to a Slack channel specified via the `SLACK_MONITORING_URL` environment variable.
+This is mainly used for stability monitoring.

 ## CI